These healthy, Baked Lump Crab Cakes with Red Pepper Chipotle Lime Sauce are out of this world, and so much lighter than frying!

 - 1/4 cup light mayonnaise

-- 1 tsp minced canned chipotle chilies in adobo sauce
+- 1 teaspoon minced canned chipotle in adobo sauce, or more to taste

 Red Pepper Chipotle Lime Sauce:

-Preheat oven to 400°.
-Grease a baking sheet with cooking spray.
-Bake about 8-10 minutes on each side, until nicely browned.
+- Preheat oven to 400F.
+Grease a baking sheet with oil spray.